2005 NCAA All-American

 AS A COACH:

 Jon Sioredas begins his second season as head wrestling coach at Cal Poly.
 “I am honored and excited to lead a program with such rich tradition,” Sioredas said.
 “I would especially like to thank Don Oberhelman and the Cal Poly Athletic Department for giving me this opportunity.

 “Our expectations at Cal Poly are simple: to graduate with a meaningful degree, have a reputation of excellence on campus and in the community, and to produce NCAA All-Americans and national champions,” Sioredas added.

-Sioredas (suh-REE-duss) brings to Cal Poly an extensive background of collegiate coaching experience on top of his All-American wrestling days at Tennessee at Chattanooga.
+Sioredas (suh-REE-duss) brings to Cal Poly an extensive background of collegiate coaching experience and was also an NCAA Division I All-American at the University of Tennessee at Chattanooga.

-He was brought to Grand Canyon University to guide the program through the transition from Division II to Division I. During this process, Sioredas helped build the depth across all weights to the standards of a Division I championship program by signing a nationally recognized recruiting class and three Top-100 recruits.
+Before Cal Poly, Sioredas spent two seasons as the head wrestling coach at Grand Canyon in Phoenix, Ariz.
+He was brought to GCU to guide the program through the transition from Division II to Division I. During this process, Sioredas helped build the depth across all weights to the standards of a Division I championship program by signing a nationally recognized recruiting class and three top-100 recruits.
 He was also able to pick up dual meet victories over Division I programs and place three All-Americans at the National Collegiate Open with his predominantly freshmen team.

-Coach Sioredas completed two years coaching at his alma mater, the University of Tennessee at Chattanooga.
-The Mocs finished out the 2013-14 dual season ranked in the Top 25 and were ranked as high as 19th in the Country.
-UTC also captured the regular season conference title, the conference tournament title, and qualified 5 for the NCAA tournament in Oklahoma City, OK.
-Nick Soto and Cory Mock entered the NCAA tournament in the Top 10.
+Sioredas was an assistant coach at Chattanooga for two seasons.
+UTC finished the 2013-14 dual season ranked in the national top 25, at one point ranking as high as No. 19.
+The Mocs also captured the regular-season conference title, the conference tournament title, and qualified five for the NCAA tournament in Oklahoma City, with two seeded in the top 10.